visgl/deck.gl/docs/api-reference/mapbox/overview.md

 });
 ```

-To add the layer to mapbox:
+To add the layer to Mapbox:

 ```js
 import mapboxgl from 'mapbox-gl';